ThredUp's shares pop in stock market debut

 The stock market debut followed strong investor enthusiasm for Poshmark Inc., whose stock more than doubled to $101.50 valuing the company at $7.4 billion in its showing on Jan.
 14. However, Poshmark's shares have come down more than 60% since then.

 Late Thursday, ThredUp's initial public offering of 12 million shares was priced at $14 apiece, the high end of its estimated range of $12 to $14, according to a statement by the company.
-That raised about $168 million before underwriting fees.
+That raised about $168 million before underwriting fees and valued the company at around $1.3 billion.
 The shares, opened at $18.25 late Friday morning on the Nasdaq Global Select Market under the symbol “TDUP."
-Shares ticked up to $18.48 by mid-day.
+Shares came down a bit and were trading at $18.11 by mid-day.

 “I am thrilled with how the stock is being received, but it’s just one day and we have great years of opportunity in front of us," said James Reinhart, the co-founder and CEO of ThredUp, during an interview with The Associated Press Friday.